intelligent-environments-lab/bleed-orange-measure-iaq/references/project_posting_hardware.md

 ## Duties

+* Perform basic experiments to understand sensor limitations and calibrate devices
+* Create small container to house devices when in the field
-Coordinate with UT facilities to setup devices across campus
+* Coordinate with UT facilities to setup devices across campus

-Setup, configure, and install devices
+* Setup, configure, and install devices

-Monitor and debug installed devices
+* Monitor and debug installed devices

-Pre-process and summarize IAQ data
+* Pre-process and summarize IAQ data

 ## Typical Time Commitment